Importance of visitors’ views

 - the nature of the indigenous inhabitants.

-Dutch explorer Abel Tasman and his crew never landed on New Zealand soil, but Tasman did conclude that it was a fine, if mountainous, country when he sailed along the coast in 1642–43.
+Dutch explorer Abel Tasman and his crew never landed on New Zealand soil, but Tasman did conclude that it was a fine, if mountainous, country when he sailed along the west coast in 1642–43.

 Cook himself concluded that while the South Island appeared mountainous and barren, the North Island contained lofty stout timber trees, and the valleys appeared rich and fertile.
-The seas had many fish that were good eating.
-There were no wild beasts, although seals and whales were noted, and Cook suggested that flax might be used for rope.
+The seas had many fish that made good eating.
+There were no wild beasts, although seals and whales were noted, and Cook suggested that flax might be used to make rope.
 He concluded that ‘was this Country settled by an Industrus people they would very soon be supply'd not only with the necessarys but many of the luxuries of life.’4 Joseph Banks commented on the melodious birdsong.

 French explorers confirmed these judgements.
 On Marc Joseph Marion du Fresne’s voyage in the early 1770s, Julien Crozet emphasised the absence of wild animals and the abundance of fish.

 Abel Tasman’s bloody confrontation with the Māori of Mohua (Golden Bay) established a view that Māori were an aggressive people, and the French explorers largely supported this notion.
 Pottier L’Horme, on Jean François Marie de Surville’s expedition, regarded Māori as a lazy, treacherous and thieving people who practised cannibalism, and such judgements were endorsed by the survivors of Marion du Fresne’s expedition.
 Crozet described Māori as the greatest traitors on earth.

 Cook took a different view.
 While accepting that Māori were warlike and practised cannibalism, he also described them as strong, with fine skills in fishing, crafts and agriculture.
 He considered them generally friendly to visitors.